cpaul-mech/startup/notes.md

 You can use `npm install bootstrap react-bootstrap` to import a package that will let you treat bootstrap widgets as a React component.

 ## React Part 2: Reactivity

+Javascript functions can be run immediately if you wrap them in parenthesis.
+That's so intereresting.
+You can also try write an anonymous function that don't have a name.